Kanchenjunga Base Camp Trek

 We strongly recommend including an extra day before and after your trek in your itinerary to avoid unnecessary stress and to complete the whole trek without any interruption.

 Baggage Allowance: The weight limit for this flight is 20 kg (including both checked-in and carry-on luggage).
-Please pack accordingly to avoid excess baggage charges
+Please pack accordingly to avoid excess baggage charges.

-Wi-Fi on Kanchenjunga Circuit Route
+Wi-Fi on Kanchenjunga Base Camp Trek

 At the starting points, Bhadrapur and Taplejung, trekkers can find internet services in some places like hotels and cafes, although the speed may vary.
 However, from Sekathum onward, the trek enters remote settlements where facilities are minimal.
 Only basic teahouses are available, offering no internet services.